 The notice requirements of subrule (3) are intended to make the deceased's immediate family and other successors, if any, aware of the declarant's intention to administer the estate without a formal grant in enough time for them to react appropriately.
 (For example, a member of the recipient class who objected to the declarant acting could file an estate caveat.)
-For the sake of simplicity, only two methods of giving the notice are allowed: leaving a copy of the notice with the recipient, and ordinary mail.
-Section 112(1)(b) of the WESA requires that a 10-day period elapse between the mailing of a copy of the small estate declaration to each recipient and the filing of the small estate declaration.
+For the sake of simplicity, only three methods of giving the notice are allowed: leaving a copy of the notice with the recipient, ordinary mail, and e-mail.
+Section 112(1)(b) of the WESA requires that a 10-day period elapse between the giving of notice of the small estate declaration to each recipient and the filing of the small estate declaration.